 Per the soils report prepared for the project, along with the historically high groundwater, infiltration is infeasible for this project.
 See the soils report in Attachment E for more details.

 3.1.2.1 Hydrogeologic Conditions

-Per the soils report, groundwater was encountered at approximately 29' below surface grade during the test borings.
 The historic high groundwater is estimated at a depth of 5' below the existing ground surface.

 3.1.2.2 Soil and Geologic Infiltration Characteristics